QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 This section briefly showcases some examples of Python for scientific programming.

-* All of these topics will be covered in detail later on.
+* All of these topics below will be covered in detail later on.

 ### Numerical Programming